ivanceras/restq/README.md

 # RestQ

-Restq is suitable to use for data intensive rest API.
+The simplest way to express data operations in a rest API.

-It is using `rest` and `csv` to descibe the data operation.
+Implemented using the combination of appropriate HTTP methods, url and csv for the data format.

 Example:
+Querying a simple table `person` with filtering, grouping and paging.

 ```
 GET /person?age=lt.42&(student=eq.true|gender=eq.'M')&group_by=sum(age),grade,gender&having=min(age)=gt.42&order_by=age.desc,height.asc&page=20&page_size=100
 ```

-Roughly translate to sql:
+This can then be converted into a SQL query.
 ```sql
 SELECT * FROM person
 WHERE age < 42